akhilgit19/PRIME10-DEVOPS/readme.txt

   --vault-password-file: used to pass a vault password through file

-Ansible-galaxy: it is command used to create and manage the roles,Ansible galazy is a large public repository of ansible roles.
+Ansible-galaxy: it is command used to create and manage the roles,Ansible galaxy is a large public repository of ansible roles.

 ansible-galaxy list: it display a list of installed roles with version number ansible-galaxy remove role_name: it will remove an installed role